ichuang/pyqsp/README.md

-  --plot                generate QSP response plot --hide-plot           do not show plot (but it may be saved to a file if --output is specified) --return-angles       return QSP phase angles to caller --poly POLY           comma delimited list of floating-point coeficients for polynomial, as const, a, a^2, ...
+  --plot                generate QSP response plot --hide-plot           do not show plot (but it may be saved to a file if --output is specified) --return-angles       return QSP phase angles to caller --poly POLY           comma delimited list of floating-point coefficients for polynomial, as const, a, a^2, ...
   --func FUNC           for tf method, numpy expression specifying ideal function (of x) to be approximated by a polynomial, e.g. 'np.cos(3 * x)'
   --polydeg POLYDEG     for tf method, degree of polynomial to use in generating approximation of specified function (see --func)
+  --scale SCALE         Within 'sym_qsp' method, specifies a float to which the extreme point of the approximating polynomial is rescaled in absolute value.
+For highly oscillatory functions, try decreasing this parameter toward zero.
-  --tau TAU             time value for Hamiltonian simulation (hamsim command) --epsilon EPSILON     parameter for polynomial approximation to 1/a, giving bound on error --seqname SEQNAME     name of QSP phase angle sequence to generate using the 'angles' command, e.g. fpsearch --seqargs SEQARGS     arguments to the phase angles generated by seqname (e.g. length,delta,gamma for fpsearch) --polyname POLYNAME   name of polynomial generate using the 'poly' command, e.g. 'sign' --polyargs POLYARGS   arguments to the polynomial generated by poly (e.g. degree,kappa for 'sign') --plot-magnitude      when plotting only show magnitude, instead of separate imaginary and real components --plot-probability    when plotting only show squared magnitude, instead of separate imaginary and real components
+  --seqname SEQNAME     name of QSP phase angle sequence to generate using the 'angles' command, e.g. fpsearch --seqargs SEQARGS     arguments to the phase angles generated by seqname (e.g. length,delta,gamma for fpsearch) --polyname POLYNAME   name of polynomial generated using the 'poly' command, e.g. 'sign' --polyargs POLYARGS   arguments to the polynomial generated by poly (e.g. degree,kappa for 'sign') --plot-magnitude      when plotting only show magnitude, instead of separate imaginary and real components --plot-probability    when plotting only show squared magnitude, instead of separate imaginary and real components